Davidvandijcke/DiSCos_stata/Readme.md

 help disco_weight
 ```

+For more detailed information, see the accompanying article at https://arxiv.org/abs/2501.07550.

 ## 🎪 In Development

 This package is actively being developed!
 Future releases may include (depending on my mood and the weather):